micheleantonazzi/micheleantonazzi/_pages/about.md

 * **Supervisor:** Prof. [Nicola Basilico](https://basilico.di.unimi.it)
 * **Co-supervisor:** Doc.
 [Matteo Luperto](http://luperto.di.unimi.it)

-My research activity investigates  <b>Domain Adaptation</b> for Robotic Vision.
+Research Topic: <b>Domain Adaptation</b> for Robotic Vision.
-Indoor mobile robots need to perceive high-level semantic features from the environment and a straightforward way to implement such a capability is ot plug and play publicly-available models based on deep learning.
-A key limitation of these models is that they have not been trained to be used by mobile robots and will suffer from  domain shift when deployed on robots.
+The perception capabilities of indoor mobile robots are affected from domain shift when they are deployed in a new (and previously unseen) working environment.
-My research is focused on adapting these modules for the specific needs of robots operating indoors.
+To overcome this, a robot should be able to qualify the vision modules to its operational context.
+This task is particularly challenging when the perception is distributed over the cloud to overcome the computational constraints of mobile robots.
+My research investigates novel methodologies for domain adaptation to address the scalability and privacy requirements of cloud robotics.
 <br>